Katsina Ala River: Towns

 Katsina-Ala is the capital and major town of Katsina Ala local government in Benue State, Nigeria.
 It is found along the course of river Katsina Ala with numerous hamlets and villages along the road.
 It has a central market that holds every Thursdays of the week.

+Pollution

+The River Katsina-ala is slightly polluted; heavy metal content from abattoir effluents upset the physicochemical balance of the river; bioaccumulation and bio-magnification of heavy metals may result from prolonged use of the river water for drinking; and it is recommended that the abattoir effluent be treated before discharge into the river to reduce environmental and health risks.